Edge computing for IT/OT integration

 One of the issues that can hinder IT/OT convergence is the different frequency at which data is collected.
 OT operates in real time with process speeds of milliseconds or below, while IT requires much longer sampling times.
 By reducing computation times, edge computing brings these worlds together and offers plant managers the chance to perform sophisticated data analysis in real time.

 There are several examples of edge computing solutions that help companies bridge the IT/OT divide.
-Mitsubishi’s MELIPC Edge-Computing, for instance, combines ruggedised hardware with the possibility to log and analyse data in real time.
+Mitsubishi’s MELIPC Edge-Computing, for instance, combines a ruggedised hardware with the possibility to log and analyse data in real time.
 This and other similar solutions bring IT onto the factory floor, supporting manufacturers in their journey to Industry 4.0.

 IT/OT convergence is one of the many challenges that manufacturers have to overcome to fully reap the benefits of digitalisation, but a smart combination of edge and cloud computing for data analysis can make a huge difference in making the smart factory become a reality.